 Individuals with Disabilities Education Act Part C to Part B Interagency Agreements

-SELPAs must facilitate interagency coordination of special education services provided to children with special needs ages birth to 3 years, and ensure a smooth and effective transition from the Individuals with Disabilities Education Act (IDEA) Part C early education services to Part B, serving eligible students ages 3–22 years.
+SELPAs must facilitate interagency coordination of special education services provided to children with special needs ages birth to three years, and ensure a smooth and effective transition from the Individuals with Disabilities Education Act (IDEA) Part C early education services to Part B, serving eligible students ages three–twenty-two years.

 SELPA Website Posting and Availability Requirements

-A SELPA must post the current adopted local plan, including revisions to the Governance and Administration, Annual Budget Plan, Annual Service Plan, and Annual Assurances Support Plan on its website.
+A SELPA must post the current adopted Local Plan on its website, including any amendments to the Governance and Administration, Annual Budget Plan, and Annual Service Plan Sections on its website.

-A complete copy of the local plan—Governance and Administration, Annual Budget Plan, Annual Service Plan, and Annual Assurances Support Plan, and Section A must be held on file in the SELPA office and must be accessible to any interested party.
+A complete copy of the Local Plan must be on file in the SELPA office and made accessible to any interested party.